asyncapi/website/pages/blog/conference-2022.md

 I wouldn't say it was amazing if it weren't worth it!
 The conference was amazing thanks to the contributions from the organization, community, speakers, and sponsors.

-Take a look at the number of views we had on Youtube alone, don't forget numbers don't lie.
+Look at the number of views we had on Youtube alone; don't forget numbers don't lie.

 - On day 1, we had 584
 - On day 2, we had 325